Macquarie Valley environmental water

 Available environmental water in 2013-14

 Moderate conditions currently exist in the Macquarie-Castlereagh Valley.
-At the start of the water year Burrendong Dam was at 43 per cent, while Windamere Dam was 56 per cent, with high security at 100% and general security allocations at 0%.
+At the start of the water year, Burrendong Dam was at 43% capacity, while Windamere Dam was at 56%, with high security at 100% and general security allocations at 0%.

 Environmental water holdings in the Macquarie-Castlereagh are available from an Environmental Water Allowance under the current Water Sharing Plan and environmental water held by the State and Commonwealth governments as licensed entitlements.
 Based on proposed carryover and the starting Available Water Determination of 0% for 2013-14, a volume of approximately 115,000 ML of environmental water is available at the commencement of the 2013-14 water year.